-The Buzzsaw is a free editing tool for PR and marketing professionals.
-Paste your draft announcement in the box, press the button, and your text will be checked against a list of thousands of buzzwords submitted to us by journalists, and returned with the buzzwords crossed out.
+The Buzzsaw is a free editing tool.
+It automatically scrubs annoying words, phrases and jargon from your text.
+Just paste your draft in the box, press the button, and your text will be checked against a list of thousands of buzzwords and annoying phrases.

-Toe-curling terms and phrases (take a deep breath...) like ‘repurposing’, ‘reach out’, ‘circle back’, ‘solution’, ‘best of breed’, ‘next-generation’, ‘web-enabled’, ‘leading’, ‘value-added’, ‘ping me’, ‘leverage’, ‘seamless’, ‘awesome’, ‘Brits’, ‘super excited’, ‘the very DNA’, etc, are struck out by the Buzzsaw (...and breathe out).
+To keep the Buzzsaw up-to-date we regularly poll thousands of media contacts.
+Toe curlers include ‘repurposing’, ‘reach out’, ‘circle back’, ‘solution’, ‘best of breed’, ‘next-generation’, ‘web-enabled’, ‘leading’, ‘value-added’, ‘ping me’, ‘leverage’, ‘seamless’, ‘awesome’, ‘Brits’, ‘super excited’, ‘the very DNA’, etc, are struck out by the Buzzsaw (...and breathe out).
 The Buzzsaw’s ground-breaking technology is a web-optimised turnkey solution two bits of coconut connected by string.
 You get the idea.